 “Scammers who attempt to impersonate Amazon put consumers at risk,” said Dharmesh Mehta, Amazon’s vice president of Selling Partner Services.
 “Although these scams take place outside our store, we will continue to invest in protecting consumers and educating the public on how to avoid scams.”

 First, we want you to know when you are communicating with Amazon that it is really us.
-Earlier this year, we implemented industry-leading email verification technology across more than 20 countries to make it easier for customers to identify phishing emails and harder for scammers to commit fraud.
+We've implemented industry-leading email verification technology across more than 20 countries to make it easier for customers to identify phishing emails and harder for scammers to commit fraud.
 Customers using Gmail, Yahoo!, and other common email providers can be confident an email is coming from Amazon because they will see the Amazon smile logo icon in their inbox.
 We also provide resources on how to tell whether an email, phone call, text message, or webpage is really from Amazon.

 Third, we work to help educate consumers on how to avoid scams.
 While bad actors will continue to try to evade detection, there are helpful tips that all of us can use to avoid impersonation scams.